Rasujon3/Jmeter_Performance_Testing_fakestoreapi/README.md

 # Jmeter_Performance_Testing_fakestoreapi
 Dear,

-I’ve completed performance test on frequently used API for test App. <br/>
+I’ve completed performance test on frequently used API for test App https://fakestoreapi.com. <br/>
-Test executed for the below mentioned scenario in server fakestoreapi.com.
+Test executed for the below mentioned scenario in server https://fakestoreapi.com.

 * 10 Concurrent Request with 10 Loop Count; Avg TPS for Total Samples is ~ 4.4 And Total Concurrent API requested: 290.
 * 50 Concurrent Request with 10 Loop Count; Avg TPS for Total Samples is ~ 23 And Total Concurrent API requested: 1450.